rbrthmn/Flutter-apps/youtube_favorites/README.md

-# flaretest
+# youtubefavorites

-A Flutter app to test vector animations using Flare.
+A Flutter app to search, explore and save Youtube favorites videos using BLoC Pattern.

 ## Getting Started